B.A. (Bangalore University);

 M.A.; M.Phil.; Ph.D.
 (Jawaharlal Nehru University, New Delhi)

 Dr. Lakshmi Arya Thathachar has a Ph.D. in Modern Indian History from Jawaharlal Nehru University, New Delhi.
 Her doctoral thesis was on rape laws and trials in colonial times (British India and princely Mysore, 1860 – 1947).

-She has previously held faculty positions at the Centre for the Study of Culture and Society, Bangalore, (2007-10); at the O.P.
-Jindal Global University, Sonipat (2010-11); and at AURO University, Surat (2016-19).
+She has previously held faculty positions at the Centre for the Study of Culture and Society, Bangalore; at the O.P.
+Jindal Global University, Sonipat; and at AURO University, Surat .
 She has also taught part-time at the Indian Institute of Science (IISc), Bangalore.
 She rejoins JGU as Associate Professor, JSIA, from Spring 2020.

 She also writes creatively.
-Her poems have appeared in Eclectica Magazine, an American literary journal, and in Pratilipi, a bilingual Indian literary journal.
+Her poems and short stories have appeared in Eclectica Magazine, Pratilipi, Mojave Heart Review, and other journals.
 In 2018, she won a commendation in the Greogory O’Donoghue International Poetry Competition.